 Human Papilloma-Virus (HPV):

 HPV is the most common sexually transmitted infection.
-It is usually harmless, but some high-risk strains can lead to cervical cancer.
+Highrisk strains can lead to cervical cancer and mouth and throat cancers.
 A symptom of HPV is genital warts; however, most people with HPV don’t show signs of infection.